asphalt-framework/asphalt/docs/tutorials/webnotifier.rst

             # Can be replaced with plain "yield" on Python 3.6+
             await yield_()

-            # This part is run when the context is finished
+            # This part is run when the context is being torn down
             task.cancel()
             logging.info('Shut down web page change detector')

-The component's ``start()`` method starts the detector's ``run()`` method as a new task, adds the detector object as resource and installs an event listener that will shut down the detector when the context finishes.
+The component's ``start()`` method starts the detector's ``run()`` method as a new task, adds the detector object as resource and installs an event listener that will shut down the detector when the context is torn down.

 Now that you've moved the change detection code to its own module, ``ApplicationComponent`` will become somewhat lighter::